Tutorial Gateway

 Remove Extract Filters in Tableau

-Please select the Measure filed from the list of available fields, or Columns.
-From the below screenshot you can see that, we are selecting the Sales Amount Measure as our filter field.
+Please select the Measure field from the list of available fields or Columns.
+From the screenshot below, you can see that we chose the Sales Amount Measure as our filter field.

 Extract Filters in Tableau 9

-Once you select the Sales Amount Measure filed, a new window called Filter will opened to create the filter condition.
-From the demonstration purpose, we are leaving the maximum value as it is, and changed the minimum value to 1,684.
-I suggest you to refer Tableau Filters on Measures article to understand the properties present in the following window.
+Once you select the Sales Amount Measure field, a new window called Filter will open to create the filter condition.
+For the purpose of demonstration, we are leaving the maximum value and changing the minimum value to 1,684.
+I suggest you refer to the Filters on Measures article to understand the properties present in the following window.

-Click OK to close the Extract Data window
+Click OK to close the Tableau Extract Filters Data window.

 Extract Filters in Tableau 12

-As you can see from the above screenshot, Sales Amount of all the records are greater than 1,684
+As you can see from the above screenshot, the Sales Amount of all the records is greater than 1,684

-From the below screenshot you can observe that, we are selecting the Top 15 Rows as the filter condition.
+From the screenshot below, we are selecting the Top 15 Rows as the Tableau Extract filter condition.

-As you can see that, our data source has 15 rows only.
+As you can see, our data source has 15 rows only because of Extract Filters.

 Extract Filters in Tableau 14